jd-coderepos/cl-titles-parser/README.md

-# ORKGTitleParser
+# CL-TitleParser

 ### About

-**``ORKGTitleParser``** parses and types phrases from the titles of NLP scholarly articles written in English for their scientific knowledge elements focused on scholarly contributions.
+**``CL-TitleParser``** parses and types phrases from the titles of *C*omputational *L*inguistics scholarly articles written in English for their scientific knowledge elements focused on scholarly contributions.
 Specifically, it looks for phrases representing the following six semantic types: **_research problem_**, **_solution_**, **_resource_**, **_language_**, **_tool_**, and **_method_**.
 It is developed as part of the [Open Research Knowledge Graph Project](https://www.orkg.org/) at [TIB](https://www.tib.eu/en/).